au-research/raido/doc/architecture/raid-architecture.md

 # Technology

-More info about individual technology choices can be found in the
+More info about individual technology choices can be found in [technology-stack.md](../technology-stack.md).
-[technology-stack.md](../technology-stack.md).